Central Library Project

 North Texas Low Impact Development Design Competition - The Arlington team is challenged with conceptually designing a property with the potential of meeting the vision for the Central Library as part of Arlington’s Civic Center while incorporating LID techniques, reducing impervious cover, promoting infiltration, reducing stormwater pollution and reducing long-term maintenance costs.

-As directed by City Council Community & Neighborhood Development Committee, COA staff is continuing to explore a wide range of options and strategies for a new or renovated Central Library facility, using the results of the completed study.
-These options still include the possibility of renovation, a new building in the current location or the option of a library being included in a larger public-private development in Downtown Arlington.
+As directed by City Council Community & Neighborhood Development Committee, COA staff explored a wide range of options and strategies for a new or renovated Central Library facility, using the results of the completed study.